-Criterion 3: Team and Resources
+Criterion 3: Team and Resources Weight: 20%

-- Weight: 20% address all - The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success. - The sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of budget and spend plan for proposed project and objectives
+- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success. - Qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan, - Reasonableness of budget and spend plan for proposed project and objectives. - Degree of "hands-on" involvement of the utility partner in each proposed activity and design, development and deployment of the SHINES solution, and - Sufficiency of team composition in terms of including all relevant stakeholders and decision makers to achieve project objectives